Koromix/rygel/web/rekkord.org/pages/start.md

 Fingerprint = SHA256:Y9pmJfkaok8t0dFJrfi8/LLUNhOYwAZGHUNGsYAiJUM
 ```

-Once this is done, use [rekkord init](#initialize-repository) to create the repository.
+Once this is done, use [rekkord -C config.ini init](#initialize-repository) to create the repository.

 ### Local filesystem